JMarcan/sudoku_solver/README.md

 # sudoku_solver

-## Project description
+## Project motivation
 This project is one small step for man but could be a giant leap for mankind.
 In increasing our productivity as many people will not have to spend day by day with solving sudoku anymore.
+I did this project as part of Udacity, Artificial Intelligence Nanodegree.

+## Project description
 In this project, I've implemented an algorithm to solve diagonal sudoku.

 ![Sudoku](sudoku_diagonal.png)